Avoid Free Government iPhone Scams in 2025

 One Safe Method to Apply or Recertify

-Don’t trust shortcuts or third-party promises.
-Here’s the only secure process to follow:
+Do not trust shortcuts or third-party promises.
+Here is the only secure process to follow:

 Verified Application & Recertification Process